humdrum-tools/humdrum-documentation/tool/trans/index.md

 are intended to represent absolute or concert pitch; transposed scores are considered deviations from this convention.
 The *transpose tandem interpretation* should not be used to indicate that an encoding is for a transposing instrument.
-A special tandem interpretation \-- beginning ` *ITr` \-- is reserved for such designations.
+A special tandem interpretation &mdash; beginning ` *ITr` &mdash; is reserved for such designations.
 The interpretation ` *Tr` means that the encoding no longer represents absolute or concert pitch.
 By contrast, the interpretation ` *ITr` means that the instrumentalist reads from a score whose pitches are notated differently from concert pitch; nevertheless, the ensuing data is encoded at concert pitch.
 For example, a trumpet in B-flat plays a B-flat by fingering the pitch C.
 The absolute pitch (B-flat) is the proper `**kern, **pitch, **solfg`, or `**Tonh` encoding.
-Since the instrumentalist\'s *notation* is transposed up 1 diatonic letter-name and 2 chromatic semitones from the absolute or concert pitch, the encoded score will contain the instrument\'s transposition tandem interpretation
+Since the instrumentalist's *notation* is transposed up 1 diatonic letter-name and 2 chromatic semitones from the absolute or concert pitch, the encoded score will contain the instrument's transposition tandem interpretation

 > ` *ITrd1c2`